Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 The following are the primary considerations when designing a sound risk management strategy for implementing complex software solutions.

-- A threat (and opportunity) list is maintained throughout the project, and the cost associated with the aggregate risk is calculated.
+3. A threat (and opportunity) list is maintained throughout the project, and the cost associated with the aggregate risk is calculated.
 Risk entries are monitored, and their impact, likelihood, and cost are updated periodically.
 A mitigation plan can be implemented to deal with the risks.
-Risks are prioritized, and the highest priorities can claim easier access to the project reserves.
+Risks are prioritised, and the highest priorities can claim easier access to the project reserves.

 3.3 A Successful Risk Strategy